Uniswap/docs/docs/sdk/web3-react/guides/02-connectors.md

 ```
 ## Building a WalletConnect Wallet connector

-The second connector in the list of prioritized connectors that we provided as a parameter to [`Web3ReactProvider`](https://github.com/Uniswap/examples/blob/feat/web3-react/web3-react/src/libs/components/Web3ContextProvider.tsx) is the WalletConnect Wallet connector.
+The third connector in the list of prioritized connectors that we provided to [`Web3ReactProvider`](https://github.com/Uniswap/examples/blob/feat/web3-react/web3-react/src/libs/components/Web3ContextProvider.tsx) is the WalletConnect Wallet connector.

 To connect to a WalletConnect Wallet connector, we first need to install the `@web3-react/walletconnect` package, as well as the [`@walletconnect/ethereum-provider`](https://www.npmjs.com/package/@walletconnect/ethereum-provider) package.
 Having installed the packages, we can import the `WalletConnect` class from the `@web3-react/walletconnect` package, as well as the `initializeConnector` function from the `@web3-react/core` package: